National Gingersnap Day

 The term ‘gingersnap’ is usually most used in the United States.
 Though the recipe for them is very much the same as elsewhere, sometimes they are made with maple syrup too.

-How to Celebrate Gingersnap Day
+How to celebrate National Gingersnap Day

 A fan of biscuits?
 Today, make sure your midday snack includes at least one tasty gingersnap!